 English Language Proficiency

 English is the language of instruction at the University of South Alabama.
 Any remedial work in English language skill, which may be found needed after a student has been admitted to the Graduate School, may be specified and requested by the director of the graduate program in which the student is enrolled.

 Full Load of Course Work in a Semester

 A full load is six to ten credit hours.
 Permission to take more than ten credit hours must be obtained within the college/department.

 - Transfer credit to masters programs

-A maximum of twelve (12) semester hours of approved transfer credit from another institution is allowed for a master's degree, when a student has at least 9 hours of USA graduate work in good academic standing with a gpa of 3.0 or above.
+A maximum of twelve (12) semester hours of approved transfer credit from another institution is allowed for a master's degree.
 Transfer credit from regionally accredited universities may be accepted by certain programs.
 In the event that the university is non-accredited, the individual USA graduate program will determine if the quality and content of the course meets the standards of the program.
 Students may also transfer a maximum of twelve (12) semester hours of appropriate courses taken while at USA while in a non-degree graduate status or taken while in another program.
-Transfer credits will only be processed after a student has at least nine hours of USA graduate credit in a program and has attained regular status.
 Approval of the program's graduate coordinator, the college director of graduate studies, and the Graduate Dean is required.
 Only courses with "A", "B", or "S" grades are acceptable for transfer.
 The Graduate School does not award graduate credit for prior portfolio-based experiential learning.

 - Transfer credit to doctoral programs